Oral health is vital for our general health. By successfully completing this oral health degree you can practise as an oral health therapist.

 If you successfully complete the Bachelor of Health Science (Oral Health) you can register as an oral health therapist with the Dental Council of New Zealand.
 Graduates provide oral health assessment, diagnosis, management, treatment and preventive care for patients within the oral health therapy scope of practice.

-You gain experience in our oral health simulation laboratory, and clinical experience at AUT’s oral health clinics and community oral health clinics in Auckland and around New Zealand.
+You gain experience in our oral health simulation laboratory, and clinical experience at AUT’s oral health clinic and community oral health clinics in Auckland and around New Zealand.
 You also work on oral health promotion projects in communities around Auckland and gain valuable workplace experience in the field of oral health.

 Thinking about studying at AUT?
 Book a time with us to discuss your study options.